-The thing is that even a score that appears to be irrelevant at the beginning still points out to an issue you should take care of.
-For instance, some, customers will give you a low score, saying that they have no idea why they’re receiving it.
-Most likely those customers tried your product long time ago and forgot about it since.
-That’s a sign that you should consider to review your customer list and remove customers that should not be receiving recurring surveys.
-Fortunately, some NPS products will help you accomplish this task by tracking your customers status in your CRM, or other application and unsubscribing them from recurring surveys whenever they leave.
+The thing is that even a score that appears to be irrelevant at the beginning still points out an issue you should take care of.
+For instance, some customers will give you a low score, saying they have no idea why they’re receiving it.
+Most likely, those customers tried your product a long time ago and forgot about it since.
+That’s a sign that you should consider reviewing your customer list and removing customers who should not receive recurring surveys.
+Fortunately, some NPS products will help you accomplish this task by tracking your customer’s status in your CRM or other applications and unsubscribing them from recurring surveys whenever they leave.

-Other customers will give you a bad score and say that they did sign up by mistake, thinking that your company provides a solution they were looking for.
+Other customers will give you a bad score and say they signed up by mistake, thinking that your company provides the solution they were looking for.
 Theoretically, this response is irrelevant.
-But in practice, this means that your landing’s copy might be confusing or misinforming your leads so you might want to adjust it.
+But in practice, this means that your landing copy might confuse or misinform your leads, so you might want to adjust it.

-But yet, the best argument against deleting responses that have become irrelevant is that you will lose the historical data, or NPS trends as we call it at Retently.
-We have already explained why the NPS score itself is irrelevant, but the dynamics of the score, whether it grows or drops is crucial in assessing customer satisfaction over the time.
+However, the best argument against deleting responses that have become irrelevant is that you will lose the historical data, or NPS trends as we call it, at Retently.
+We have already explained why the NPS score itself is irrelevant, but the dynamics of the score, whether it grows or drops, is crucial in assessing customer satisfaction over time.

-That’s why you should consider to rather ignore an NPS response and make sure that you will always be able to re-add it to the NPS historical data when needed.
+That’s why you should consider ignoring an NPS response and make sure that you will always be able to re-add it to the NPS historical data when needed.

 Manage your NPS feedback with Retently NPS

 Retently makes it easy to survey your customers and get actionable, valuable feedback using Net Promoter Score.
-You can manually disconsider irrelevant responses or schedule to automatically expire feedback for the customers that left, without affecting your current NPS score.
+You can manually remove irrelevant responses or schedule to automatically expire feedback from customers who left, without affecting your current NPS score.